ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 	# glance image-show <image_id>
 	```

-4. After deactivating the existing image, please re-create the new image by following the steps of [Upload an image to IBM Blue Box Cloud Glance repository] in this guide.
+4. After deactivating the existing image, please re-create the new image by following the steps of [Upload an image to IBM Blue Box Cloud Glance repository](#tempURL) in this guide.

 ## Get support from IBM Blue Box operations regarding cloud images

-When you need to get support from IBM Blue Box operations regarding a specific cloud image, it will help if the **buildID** of the image can be provided.
-Please get the `buildID` of the image as follows, and then create a support ticket with IBM Blue Box operations and mention the `buildID`.
+To get support from IBM Blue Box operations regarding a specific cloud image, it will help if the **buildID** of the image can be provided.
+Get the `buildID` of the image, and then create a support ticket with IBM Blue Box operations and mention the `buildID`.
+Here is how:

 * From the image file name:
     Example: `ubuntu-guest-image-14.04-20160301-x86_64.qcow2`